 Intervention

 The intervention consisted of 6 X 30-minute face-to-face sessions that the team’s sports psychologist delivered on a 1-2-1 basis at the academy’s training ground.
 To enhance procedural reliability (Barker et al., 2020), the practitioner used the same PowerPoint presentation to guide each player through the six sessions, and players completed activities in a standardized workbook.
 Hence, although the intervention was delivered to one player at a time, clear efforts were made to ensure that they all experienced the same content in the same order.
 Usually, one session was delivered per week, although there were occasions where a participant was not able to be present due to their international football commitments, and in such instances, the next session was delivered as proximally as possible.
 The intervention was based on the M: PUP (see Table 2) approach developed by Mansell et al. (2023).
 United by the principles of the ABC thinking framework put forth in REBT, in short, the intervention aims to change the way individuals think (B) about adverse situations (A).
 As a result, changes in cognitions, emotions and behaviour (C) should follow.
 Beliefs about stress (i.e., stress mindset) is one area that is targeted, as are cognitive appraisals, irrational beliefs, and self-compassion.
 Stress mindset and irrational beliefs are considered to be trait beliefs, so in this iteration of the intervention, we were interested in understanding whether M: PUP would elicit changes in those variables.
 The authors worked together to refine M: PUP to this specific context of elite youth football.
 This included offering contextual insights into the club and its associated demands to enhance the specificity of the project to this cohort and was able to translate PowerPoints and other supporting materials into Portuguese.
 In short, united by the principles of REBT, the intervention aimed to use a combination of education about stress and the ABC thinking framework, self-compassion, and imagery to enhance stress mindset and performance and reduce irrational beliefs.
+The intervention materials could be consulted by contacting the corresponding author or other members of the research team.

 Results